-This video explains how influenza attacks the body.
+This video by the Vaccine Makers Project explains how influenza attacks the body.

 The nucleic acid of bacteriophages enters the host cell naked, leaving the capsid outside the cell.
 Plant and animal viruses can enter through endocytosis, in which the cell membrane surrounds and engulfs the entire virus.
 Some enveloped viruses enter the cell when the viral envelope fuses directly with the cell membrane.
 Once inside the cell, the viral capsid is degraded, and the viral nucleic acid is released, which then becomes available for replication and transcription.

 Replication and Assembly